 Matt Thomas is an award-winning journalist who has been reporting and anchoring full-time on NewsRadio 1080-KRLD since 2006.
-In addition to his on-air work, Matt also currently serves as the station’s Assistant News Director for KRLD and the Texas State Radio Network.
+In addition to his on-air work, Matt also is Assistant News Director for KRLD and the Texas State Radio Network.
 He has been anchoring the KRLD Afternoon News since 2012.

 In 2010, Matt won a Regional Edward R. Murrow Award for a special series on dangerous roads in North Texas.
-Matt is currently on the board of directors of the Texas Associated Press Broadcasters.
+Matt is currently Radio President on the board of the Texas Associated Press Broadcasters.
 He has been on the board since 2011.

 Follow Matt on Twitter @MattThomasNews or you can send him an e-mail at MLThomas@CBS.com

 The Fort Worth Police Department sent a tweet to the verified account for Wendy’s restaurants Thursday night to report that employees at a location in the city had refused to take an officer’s order.

 Receptionists at doctors’ offices and check-in clinics around North Texas are scrambling to work in patients in the last week of 2016.

 Police hope some clear surveillance images will help them arrest thieves who are breaking into cars in the parking lots of several North Texas gyms.